telavivmakers/geek_code/README.md

 This code also is used to denote the gender of the geek.

-Females use 'X' in this category.

-Males use 'Y'.

-Non-binary use 'Q', or may type out their particular sexual preference in this section.

-Those that do not wish to disclose their gender can use 'Z'.
-For example:

-Some examples
+Share your pronouns followed by the modifier to show how succesful you have been with relationships and sex.

+Pronouns should always be lowercase to prevent them from being mistaken for current or future geekcode (which is capitalized in most cases).

 ```
-X+++++	=	I am Madonna
+*	=	I'm a pervert
+**	=	I've been known to make perverts look like angels.
-Y++++	=	I'm a guy with a few little rug rats to prove I've been there.
-Besides, with kids around, who has time for sex?
+++++	=	I've got a few rugrats to prove I've been there.
-Z+++	=	I'm married, so I can get it (theoretically) whenever I want.
++++		=	Married, so I can get it (theoretically) whenever I want.
-Z++	=	I was once referred to as 'easy'.
+++	=	I was once referred to as 'easy'.
 I have no idea where that might have come from though.
-Q+	=	Non-binary person who has had sex
-X+	=	A female who has had sex
++	=	I've had sex
-Y+	=	A male who has had sex.
-Z+	=	A person (gender undisclosed) who has had sex.
-Z	=	I've had sex.
+_	=	I've had sex.
 Oh!
 You mean with someone else?
 Then no.
-Z-	=	Not having sex by choice.
+-	=	Not having sex by choice.
-Z--	=	People just aren't interested in dating me...
+--	=	People just aren't interested in dating me...
-Z---	=	Not having sex because I'm a nun or a priest.
+---	=	Not having sex because I'm a nun or a priest.
-X%	=	signifying membership in the SBCA (Sour Bachelor(ette)'s Club of America).
+%	=	signifying membership in the SBCA (Sour Bachelor(ette)'s Club of America).
 The motto is 'Bitter, but not Desperate'.
-Z*	=	I'm a pervert.
-Z**	=	I've been known to make perverts look like angels.
-!Z	=	It's none of your business what my gender or sex life is like !
+!	=	None of your business what my sex life is like!
-Z?	=	Sex?
-What's that?
-I've had no sexual experiences.
-Z>+	=	Desperate for experience
+>+	=	Desperate for experience
 ```

+For example:

+he/him+++

+(Deprecated / Optional)
+Females may use 'X' in this category.
+Males may use 'Y'.
+Other genders may use 'Q'.
+Those that do not wish to disclose their gender can use 'Z'.